 Lining Up on A Lacrosse Field

 Each team must start the game with ten players dispersed through the three zones listed above.
-The defensive zone must have four players from that team in the zone and no more.
+The defensive zone must have four players from that team in their zone on the face off and no more.
 The offensive zone and midfield both need three players in them prior to the faceoff.

-The defensive four are normally three d-poles, and a goalie.
+The defensive four are normally three long sticks, and a goalie.
 Conversely, your offensive three are normally all short sticks.
-The midfield normally begins with two short sticks and one d-pole, called an LSM, but this can be changed.
-Lacrosse only allows four d-poles on the field per team, but there is no rule about where they can go.
+The midfield normally begins with two short sticks and one long stick, called an LSM, but this free for teams to decide.
+Lacrosse only allows four long sticks on the field per team, but there is no rule about where they can go.
 This means you can start with three d-poles in your midfield or offensive zone, just as long as you don’t have more than four.
 Some teams use this as an advantage and put two d-poles on the faceoff for a better chance of getting the ball, or if the other team has a very strong midfield and they need to defend them more aggressively.

 Lacrosse Substitutions